|

 Fun

-We're promoting successful and enjoyable public schools!
+Let's promote successful and enjoyable public schools!
 Too many

 schools are failing students, their parents, and society at

-not about money, but instead that we have a curriculum that is
+large.
+We need to turn that around.
+One of the main causes is not about money, but instead that we have a curriculum that is

 not teaching the kids correctly.
 For example, the students are